getonsv/bible/README.md

 ---

-This service and platform is provided for free and without ads or tracking If you wish to support this initiative, channel your giving to HMBC https://www.hm-bc.org/give-to-hmbc.
+This service and platform is provided for free and without ads or tracking.
+If you wish to support this initiative, channel your giving to HMBC https://www.hm-bc.org/give-to-hmbc.